 If repairs aren’t made in a timely manner, the tenant has a few possible options for resolving the issue.

-- Repair and deduct – tenants also have the right to pay for the repairs themselves and deduct the cost of the repairs from their monthly rent payment.
+- Repair and Deduct – Tenants also have the right to pay for the repairs themselves and deduct the cost of the repairs from their monthly rent payment.
+The amount withheld depends on the cost of fixing the issue.

 - Lawsuit – If a landlord intentionally or negligently fails to provide heat, water, electricity, and/or other “essentials,” tenants are allowed to pursue legal action.